Writing as an expert in your field is only partly about who you are and what you know.

 “Mary.
 You’re in charge,” mum shrilled, possibly with glee at the prospect of escaping her squabbling brood for a couple of hours.

 ‘I’m.
 In.
 Charge!’
-Not only did it fit, it felt AWESOME.
+Not only did it fit, it felt GOOD.

 ‘I’M IN CHARGE.
-YEAH.
+YEAH!
 GO, GIRL!’

 By the time I had imagined the many ways I would command my brothers to obediently follow orders, I lunged at the eldest of the three, determined to show him who was boss.